ismaelgutier/sunflower/README.md

 ### Loading the packages

-Once they are installed, we only need to load two packages: *sunflower* and *tidyverse* for support.
+Once installed, we only need to load the *sunflower* package.
+However, as previously mentioned, the *tidyverse* package can also be valuable for other complementary tasks.

 ``` r
 require("sunflower")